openaddresses/deploy/README.md

 | `secretAccessKey` | AWS Secret Access Key (If not present in AWS creds file) |
 | `tags`            | Cloudformation Tags to apply to stack |

+### Tags

+Tags can be added to all resources in a stack that is deployed.
+The tags array can contain either Keys as strings, or Key/Value objects.

+Key as strings will be automatically populated for each resource of the CF template and the Value added as a Paramater of the stack

+Key/Value objects will be automatically populated for each resource except that no Parameter will be added - the Value will be used directly

 ```JSON
 {
     "<profile_name>": {